samuel-casey/learning_ts_partI_blog/blog.md

 # Learning TypeScript: Part I

-<p>   This week, I built and deployed my first TypeScript project: a new [portfolio site](https://samcasey.life).
+This week, I built and deployed my first TypeScript project: a new [portfolio site](https://samcasey.life).
 Up until two weeks ago, I had only used JavaScript, JQuery, and React for web-development, but after watching [this video by Ben Awad](https://www.youtube.com/watch?v=bAB_nNf8-a0) where he mentions that after you learn TypeScript, developing in JavaScript will feel like "playing web-dev on hardcore mode", I decided it was worth learning.
-This blog covers how I've been teaching myself, what I've learned so far, and how I'm going to continue learning TypeScript</p>
+This blog covers how I've been teaching myself, what I've learned so far, and how I'm going to continue learning TypeScript

 ## How I've been learning